geelbertXN/Email-Development-Tookit/README.md

 # Bash Script Explanation

 ## Overview
-This Bash script processes HTML files based on a template file and a search pattern.
-It creates a unique output folder with a timestamp, searches for specific patterns in the template file, and extracts content from corresponding HTML files, writing them to new files in the output folder.
+This Bash script will search for  HTML files listed in the config file and collect those files altogether in a separate output folder.

 ## Script Sections